 • North Hall: is an arts and community center.

 • Weekend Farmer’s Market: Open-air, fresh local produce year round.
 And exhibitors show their arts and crafts, handmade pottery, jewelry, furniture, and antiques and collectibles.

 The plan for Hine Junior High School calls for a half million square feet of office space, housing, retail stores, and restaurants.
-One of the larger tenants will be the International Relief and Development organization currently located on North Kent St. in Arlington.
+One of the larger tenants will be the International Relief and Development organization currently located in Arlington.
 The Shakespeare Theater Company will move into the basement with ample room for rehearsal facilities and costume space.
 Negotiations are also in progress with Inter Continental for a small hotel.
 There will be 150 private and 241 public parking spaces.
 Also included in the proposal are a piazza, a fountain and an area for outdoor performances.

 While support does exist for the redevelopment plan, there are also residents who express concern for traffic gridlock and that the design will ruin the “feel” of the community.
 “We just want to be sure the residential streets remain residential and there is no impact on the residences,” said Norma Wright, Eastern Market Metro Community Association.